 3. Making the Bolognese

-Give all of the ingredients a good stir and place the lid on and set the slow cooker to low.
+Place the lid on and set the slow cooker to low.
 Or if you are cooking on a stovetop, just set the temp to the lowest it can be.

 3. Give the sauce time to develop flavor

 Now we want this to cook away for at least four hours but for me, I always slow cook mine for a couple of days.
 That wait is well worth it.
-Keep reading if you want to find out why.

 Once we have cooked the sauce to our liking, we can dig out the bay leaves and it is time to portion the sauce out.
 We currently have six in our family and authentic pasta sauces only need between 2 to 4 ounces of sauce per serve.
 So I portion mine out to 20 ounce servings to feed the family.